Izardo/pands-project-2021/README.md

 <li>Pandas - for data manipulation and analysis.
 It reads and writes data while providing data structures (the DataFrame object) and tools for utilising numerical tables in python.

 <li>Matplotlib - The Matplotlib library is used for data visualisation and creating graphical plots in Python and NumPy.
-Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.</ul>
+Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.

 ##### Visual Studio Code</br>
 Also known as VSCode, it is an efficient code editor with convenient tools such as debugging, task running and version-contol.
 Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.[1]
 For this project, VSCode was connected to github for faster, simplified commits to the repository.